vmware/vic/doc/user_doc/vic_installation/plugin_vc_web.md

 # Install the Flex Plug-In on vCenter Server for Windows by Using a Web Server #

-If you are running vCenter Server 6.0 or 6.5 on Windows, you can use a Web server to host the Flex-based vSphere Web Client plug-in for vSphere Integrated Containers Engine.
+If you are running vCenter Server 6.0 or 6.5 on Windows, you can use a Web server to host the Flex-based vSphere Web Client plug-in for vSphere Integrated Containers.

 **Prerequisites**